v-ishnu/COD-A-FESTx2.0/Terms & Conditions.md

 <h3>2.
 Registration </h3>

 Participation in the COD-A-FESTx 2.0 is entirely free.
 We champion inclusivity and believe that financial constraints should not impede participation in such a transformative event.
 Registration can be conveniently completed online at the following link: **[Register Yourself](https://forms.gle/NKDJmi3fk8zznuqF9)**.
-The registration deadline is **11th April, 2024**.
+The registration deadline is **05th SEPT, 2024**.

 By registering for the COD-A-FESTx 2.0, you acknowledge that you have thoroughly reviewed and comprehended these Terms and Conditions and agree to be bound by their stipulations.

 <h3>3.
 Optional Certificate of Participation </h3>

 While participation in the COD-A-FESTx 2.0 itself is cost-free, an official Certificate of Participation is available for those who desire formal recognition of their invaluable contribution.
 This prestigious certificate serves as a valuable addition to your professional portfolio, demonstrably showcasing your involvement in a highly esteemed innovation event and the invaluable skills honed during the competition.
-The nominal fee for the optional Certificate of Participation is ₹99.

 <h3>4.
 COD-A-FESTx 2.0 Project </h3>